codecov/example-rust/README.md

 [![FOSSA Status](https://app.fossa.com/api/projects/git%2Bgithub.com%2Fcodecov%2Fexample-rust.svg?type=shield)](https://app.fossa.com/projects/git%2Bgithub.com%2Fcodecov%2Fexample-rust?ref=badge_shield)

 **As of July 2, 2016, there is [no option to make rustdoc generate a runnable test executable][7].
 That means that documentation tests will not show in your coverage data.
-If you discover a way to run the doctest executable with kcov, please ??? and we will add that to these instructions.**
+If you discover a way to run the doctest executable with kcov, please open an issue in our [feedback repository](https://github.com/codecov/feedback) and we will add that to these instructions.**

 ## Guide
 ### Travis Setup